Kac regular sets and Sobolev spaces in geometry, probability and quantum physics: Introduction

 (C) \emph{The first exit time of Brownian motion from $\Omega$ equals the first penetration time of Brownian motion to $M\setminus\Omega$}.
 This property in particular implies\footnote{We will not assume $M$ to be stochastically complete} that with $\mathbb{P}^x$ the Riemannian Brownian motion measure with initial point $x$ and $\IX$ the coordinate process on the path space of $M$ one has

-To the best of our knowledge, property (C) has been introduced by D. Stroock in the Euclidean space $\IR^m$, and is usually referred to as the \emph{Kac regularity} of $\Omega$.
+To the best of our knowledge, property (C) has been introduced by D. Stroock \cite{stroock} in the Euclidean space $\IR^m$, and is usually referred to as the \emph{Kac regularity} of $\Omega$.
 While (A), (B) and (C) seem unrelated at first glance, the main results of this paper show that the above three problems are much more correlated than one might expect: Indeed we prove that given an arbitrary open subset $\Omega\subset M$, \begin{itemize} \item[(i)] (A) is equivalent to

-for every $V$ as in (A); here $W^{1,2}_{0}(M;V)$ and $W^{1,2}_{0}(\Omega;V)$ denote, respectively, the form domain of $H_M(V)$ and $H_{\Omega}(V)$, \item[(ii)] (C) is equivalent to (A), \item[(iii)] (C) implies (B), \item[(iv)] If $ \Omega$ is Lipschitz regular (cf. Definition \ref{lipreg}), then one has (C). \end{itemize}
+for every $V$ as in (A); here $W^{1,2}_{0}(M;V)$ and $W^{1,2}_{0}(\Omega;V)$ denote, respectively, the form domain of $H_M(V)$ and $H_{\Omega}(V)$, \item[(ii)] (C) is equivalent to (A), \item[(iii)] (C) implies (B), \item[(iv)] If $ \Omega$ is locally Lipschitz regular (cf. Definition \ref{lipreg}), then one has (C). \end{itemize}

-While (i), (ii) and a variant of (iv) have been obtained in the Euclidean space $\IR^m$ \cite{herbst} for $V=0$ (cf. Remark \ref{ende}), our analysis is the first systematic treatment of these questions on manifolds, allowing in addition potentials and in fact covariant Schr\"odinger operators.
+While (i), (ii) and a variant of (iv) have been obtained by I.W.
+Herbst and Z.X.
+Zhao in the Euclidean space $\IR^m$ \cite{herbst} for $V=0$ (cf. Remark \ref{ende}), our analysis is the first systematic treatment of these questions on manifolds, allowing in addition potentials and in fact covariant Schr\"odinger operators.
 As we only require a very weak regularity on the potential $V$, we can also treat Schr\"odinger operators that appear naturally in quantum mechanics, having potentials with Coulomb type singularities.
-In fact, we are going to treat these problems within the much more general class of covariant Schr\"odinger operators that act on sections of metric vector bundles over $M$, allowing to treat magnetic fields or squares of geometric Dirac operators simulatinously, making contact with (B).
+In fact, we are going to treat these problems within the much more general class of covariant Schr\"odinger operators that act on sections of metric vector bundles over $M$, allowing to treat magnetic fields or squares of geometric Dirac operators simultaneously, making contact with (B).
 Our proofs rely on various (partially new) covariant Feynman-Kac formulas.
+The authors would like to thank Stefano Pigola, Olaf Post, Peter Stollmann and an anonymous referee for very helpful remarks that have considerably improved the paper.